Zalexanninev15/ShellCodeEx/README.md

 ## Description

 My personal experiment on executing shellcode on Windows.
+For educational purposes!!!

 ## Kali Linux commands for generate shellcode